renpy/renpy/sphinx/source/displayables.rst

 Image Manipulators
 -------------------

-An :ref:`image manipulator <image-manipulator>` is a displayable that takes an image or image manipulator, and either loads it or performs an operation on it.
+An :doc:`image manipulator <im>` is a displayable that takes an image or image manipulator, and either loads it or performs an operation on it.
 Image manipulators can only take images or other image manipulators as input.